 Press ENTER.
 The BEARING/DIS-TANCE screen for the first landmark in the receiver's memory is displayed with the bearing and distance from the last computed position fix to that landmark.
 To select a different landmark, use the LEFT/RIGHT arrows until the name of the landmark you wish to view is at the top of the screen.

 To view the POSITION screen of the selected landmark, press the UP ARROW.

-Editing the Landmark Name
+Editing a Landmark

-Following the instructions under Viewing a Landmark, use the LEFT/RIGHT arrows to select the landmark whose name you wish to edit.
+Following the instructions under Viewing a Landmark, use the LEFT/RIGHT arrows to select the landmark you wish to edit.